 Final Notes About Where to Live in Berlin

-You can find many furnished apartments for rent in Berlin which make your move to the city a lot more convenient.
+You can find many furnished apartments and rooms for rent in Berlin which make your move to the city a lot more convenient.

 Once you’ve found a neighborhood you generally like, I recommend doing more research to find out everything you want to know about this area.